plackyhacker/plackyhacker.github.io/reversing/sync-breeze-reversed.md

 I found this very odd.
 I asked my fellow OSED students and was referred to [this article](https://www.mandiant.com/resources/six-facts-about-address-space-layout-randomization-on-windows) which states _"Fact 5: Windows 10 is more aggressive at applying ASLR, and even to EXEs and DLLs not marked as ASLR-compatible, and this could make ASLR stronger"._

 This still confuses me, as two of the binaries didn't have ASLR applied but two of them _appear_ to have ASLR applied.
 This reminds me of a quote by Albert Einstein: _"God does not play dice with ASLR."_ Or something like that!

+This means that when tracing `libpal` or `libsync`, every time I restarted the debugger I had to realign `IDA`.